Providence College Athletics

 Jaylin Sellers and Stefan Vaaks combined for 43 points.

 NEWARK, N.J. - The Providence College men's basketball team was defeated by the Seton Hall University Pirates (17-8, 7-7 BIG EAST), 87-80, on Wednesday, Feb.
 11 at The Prudential Center in Newark, N.J.
-With the win, Providence fell to 11-14 overall and 4-10 in BIG EAST play.
+With the loss, Providence fell to 11-14 overall and 4-10 in BIG EAST play.
 Graduate student Jaylin Sellers (Columbus, Ga.) led the Friars with 23 points.
 Stefan Vaaks (Tabasalu, Estonia) added 20 points.

 FIRST HALF: